How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 See how we handle large, varied collections

-From identification to offer — the full process
+From identification to offer, the full process

 From Our Instagram

-Real collection buys — follow along as we evaluate and purchase vintage instruments.
+Real collection buys.
+Follow along as we evaluate and purchase vintage instruments.

 Ready to Get an Offer on Your Collection?

-Get a Free Collection Offer →Common Questions About Selling a Guitar Collection
+Common Questions About Selling a Guitar Collection

 What about selling vintage guitars I inherited as part of an estate?

-This is the most common situation we work with, and it deserves a thorough answer.
+This is the most common situation we work with, and it deserves a real answer.
 Inherited guitar collections come with several layers of complexity that don't apply to a collector selling their own instruments:

-- Legal authority to sell — as executor or administrator of the estate, you'll need to establish the right to sell personal property before completing any transaction.
+• Legal authority to sell.
+As executor or administrator of the estate, you'll need to establish the right to sell personal property before completing any transaction.
 An estate attorney can confirm what documentation you need.
 We're experienced working alongside estate attorneys and can coordinate timing with probate requirements.

-- Family dynamics — sometimes multiple heirs have an interest in the collection, or family members want input on where specific instruments go.
+• Family dynamics.
+Sometimes multiple heirs have an interest in the collection, or family members want input on where specific instruments go.
 We're comfortable navigating those conversations and can work with multiple parties when needed.

-What if the collection isn't organized at all — no list, no records, instruments in different rooms?
+What if the collection isn't organized at all, no list, no records, instruments in different rooms?

 How long does it take to sell a large guitar collection on your own?